 Response: No significant fill or excavation is proposed within the OHW or wetland.
 The western crossing will be via a bottomless arch culvert located outside the jurisdictional water boundaries.
 The eastern crossing will be an extension of an existing culvert with the minimum amount of fill necessary to stabilize the pipe.
-Since the removal/fill is anticipated to be less than 50cy, it should not require state or federal permits; if the final design results in a greater amount of fill, then permits will be obtained from state and federal agencies as needed.
+Since the removal/fill is anticipated to be less than 50cy (approximately 14 cubic yards of fill in the wetland to accommodate the culvert extension), it should not require state or federal permits; if the final design results in a greater amount of fill, then permits will be obtained from state and federal agencies as needed.
 This standard is met.